juphan/Tiva-Launchpad-ADC/README.md

   (Ex: C:\ti\TivaWare_C_Series-2.1.4.178\examples\boards\my_projects\Myoware)

+- Tiva Launchpad is a 12-bit ADC (Analog signals are represented in integer numbers between 0 - 4095)
+  - Voltage range for a Tiva Launchpad pin is 0-3.3V
+  - Make sure the voltage you are sampling is between 0-3V
+  - Resolution is 0.8mV

 - Data from one channel is sampled at 200KHz (Max is 1MHz, but needs optimization to reach that level)

 - Oversampling is performed to achieve stable ADC readings (Every 200 data points are averaged to get a single stable reading)